 We derive the Gross-Pitaevskii equation describing the non-equilibrium properties of dilute Bose-Einstein condensates:

 - N. Benedikter: Deriving the Gross-Pitaevskii Equation (2014), in Proceedings of the QMath12 Conference

 - N. Benedikter, G. de Oliveira, and B. Schlein: Quantitative Derivation of the Gross-Pitaevskii Equation, Comm.
 Pure Appl.
 Math.
 68, 1399-1482 (2014)

 Physical experience shows that excited atoms relax to the ground state by emission of photons.
-We study the rate of relaxation in models of non-relativistic quantum electrodynamics:
+We study the rate of relaxation in non-relativistic quantum electrodynamics:

 - N. Benedikter: Dynamics of the Radiative Decay of Excited Atoms (2010), Diploma thesis at the University of Stuttgart